SDU-SW-Engineering/ScalableTeaching/README.md

 You may trigger the tests by using the command `php artisan test`

+You can also generate coverage by running `php artisan test --coverage-html html-coverage`

 php-cs-fixer, larastan and tests are validated whenever you submit changes to the repo.

 ### Gitlab Backbone